Periodically forced pinned anharmonic atom chains

 To better understand finite--size effects in this near--resonant regime, we plot in Figure~\ref{fig:temp_profile_flip0_nearsingularity_by_size} the empirical temperature profiles for chains of lengths 500, 1000, 2000, 4000, and 8000, again using the same forcing parameters as in Figure~\ref{fig:temp_profile_flip0_nearsingularity}.
-At \(\omega = 0.16\), all profiles exhibit spatially periodic oscillations, whose wavelength appears inversely proportional to the system size: doubling the chain length roughly halves the spatial oscillation period.
+At \(\nu = 0.16\), all profiles exhibit spatially periodic oscillations, whose wavelength appears inversely proportional to the system size: doubling the chain length roughly halves the spatial oscillation period.

 The oscillation amplitude does not vary monotonically with system size.
 While the smallest system (length 500) shows the largest amplitude, the 2000-atom chain displays larger oscillations than the 1000-atom one.
-For the two largest chains, however, the amplitude roughly halves when going from 4000 to 8000 atoms.
-For \(\omega = 0.175\), oscillations are present in the two smallest systems, but their amplitude decreases with system size.
+For \(\nu = 0.175\), oscillations are present in the two smallest systems, but their amplitude decreases with system size.
 For chains of length 2000 and above, the profiles become approximately linear with small slope and decreasing boundary jumps.